 The ferry route from Mallorca to Ibiza is mostly executed by the ferry companies Trasmediterranea and Balearia.
 Ferry crossings are daily and the duration of the trip is usually 2 hours.
 Taking a ferry from Mallorca to Ibiza is very popular during both summer and winter so prices may vary in the summer months, usually starting from 35€ for one-way tickets per passenger without a vehicle.

 Island hopping in the Balearic Islands

 Island hopping in the Balearic Islands is a great way to explore some of the most beautiful islands in the Mediterranean Sea.
 You could start your island hopping adventure from one of the ports of Barcelona, Denia, Gandia or Valencia, in mainland Spain, which offer multiple crossing to most of the Balearic Islands.
-From Ibiza or Mallorca, which offer the most ferry connections, you may take one of the multiple ferries to Menorca or Formentera.
+From Ibiza to Mallorca, which offer the most ferry connections, you may take one of the multiple ferries to Menorca or Formentera.
 Balearia and Trasmediterranea are the major ferry companies that operate the crossings among the Balearic Islands.
 Ferry connections in the Balearic Islands are regular and since the islands are closely located to one another, the duration of most sailings is less than 3 hours.

 Ferry routes from Spain to Tenerife are executed a few times each week from the two main ports of Andalucia Huelva and Cadiz.
 The ferry trip usually lasts more than 37 hours, since the distance between mainland Spain and Tenerife is more than 812 miles.
 The ferry companies that operate the ferry routes from Spain to Tenerife are Trasmediterranea, Fred Olsen Express (in collaboration with Balearia) and FRS.